Small scale quasi-geostrophic convective turbulence at large Rayleigh number: Discussion and Conclusions

 An explanation for the aforementioned contrast to the non-rotating case resides in the fact that viscosity is a required ingredient in destabilizing a rotating fluid subject to an adverse temperature gradient in the presence of the Taylor-Proudman constraint \citep{sC61}.
+Even in the turbulent regime, the Taylor-Proudman constraint is relaxed on the length scale associated with unit $Ro$.
+In rapid rotation, this is a viscous length which scales as $ Ek^{1/3} $.
 Convective motions are therefore inextricably influenced by viscosity and, by definition, the Taylor microscale is tied to the linear instability scale $\ell^*_\nu= E^{1/3}H$.
-This connection to linear theory is demonstrated by comparisons between the computed lengths and the marginal stability curve (Figure~\ref{F:LS}\subref{fastest_mode}).
-It is found that the dependence of the integral length scale with increasing $\Rat$ follows the fastest growing, viscosity dependent, linear mode $\propto \Rat^{1/8}$, rather than dissipation-free scale predicted by CIA theory $\propto \Rat^{1/2}$.
+We propose an alternate scaling motivated by linear theory.
+For a fixed mean temperature gradient, we find that the most unstable mode grows with $\Rat$ like $k^{-8},$ suggesting a length scale of $\ell\sim\Rat^{1/8}.$ Our data (Figure~\ref{F:LS}\subref{fastest_mode}) for the integral scales at large $\Rat$ seem to agree with this scaling better than the dissipation-free scale predicted by CIA theory $\propto \Rat^{1/2}.$ This connection to linear theory is demonstrated by comparisons between the computed lengths and the marginal stability curve (Figure~\ref{F:LS}\subref{fastest_mode}).
 We note that the latter scaling resides at the long wavelength marginal stability boundary for convective onset.
 The comparisons with linear theory in which a mean temperature profile with gradient $\partial_Z \overline{\Theta} = -1$ might remain pertinent in the nonlinear regime given that the observed nonlinear profile saturates with a gradient $\sim -0.5$ (Figure~\ref{F:temp}\subref{dz_temp}).
 The permissible convectively unstable length scales within the bulk thus adhere to the same analytic structure as deduced from the marginal stability at linear onset.

 Congruent with the lack of agreement between the measured integral length scale and that predicted by CIA theory, the force balances also do not show evidence of a CIA balance within the fluid interior, as might be predicted from scaling arguments.
 Instead we find a trend indicating that this balance is never approached as the system becomes more strongly forced since there is a subdominant balance between the buoyancy force and viscous diffusion of vertical momentum in the interior.
 The ratio of the rms of these two forces approaches unity as $\Rat$ is increased, which we attribute to the fact that the fluid interior controls heat transport in rapidly rotating convection \citep[e.g.][]{kJ12b}.
 The buoyancy force is strongest within the thermal boundary layer and comparable to all other forces, including viscous forces, in that region.
 Moreover, the strong, horizontal, vortical flows that are present at the boundary are balanced entirely by viscosity.
 Convective overturning motions in the interior are driven primarily by vertical pressure gradients, and vortical motions are driven by vortex-stretching.
 However, neither of these forces are sources of potential energy injection which must then be provided from within the boundary regions.